crowhound/SF-Sprite-Tools/README.md

 Note they are currently in the Shatter Fantasy Organization GitHub repo that I will use in the future for

-Before the release of alpha one I am adding functionality to just install the SF Sprite Tools and it will auto pull in the other two packages.
+Before the release of the full alpha one I am adding functionality to just install the SF Sprite Tools and it will auto pull in the other two packages.
 For now though follow the steps below to add the other two packages first manually adding them before installing the Sf Sprite Tools package.
 They have a lot of helper functions meant to make a lot of things simplier for editor tool making, simplifying math functions for Vector2D/3D collections, and graphics rendering for editor windows including scene view.